khasanthika/statistics-blog1/_posts/2025-03-06-Averages Unwrapped.md

 ---

-*References:*
+## References

-citeturn0search2 provides real-life examples of using these measures, while citeturn0search4 and citeturn0search9 offer coding insights in R and Python respectively.
+[Link](https://www.statology.org/mean-median-mode-real-life-examples/) provides real-life examples of using these measures, while citeturn0search4 and citeturn0search9 offer coding insights in R and Python respectively.